-HOW TO FILE A PROTEST - If you believe your 2020-2023 service and/or compensation information is incorrect, you may file a formal protest with the RRB in writing or complete Form G-70, Protest Record of Service Months and Compensation.
+HOW TO FILE A PROTEST - If you believe that your 2021-2024 service and/or compensation information is incorrect, you can file a formal protest with the RRB in writing or complete Form G-70, Protest Record of Service Months and Compensation.
 Get the form from our website or any RRB office.
 YOU MUST FILE A PROTEST WITHIN FOUR YEARS OF THE DATE THE SERVICE AND/OR COMPENSATION WAS TO BE REPORTED.
 When filing a protest, always include:

+- •Your social security number

+- •The employer's name

-- •Your social security number - •A clear description of the error you believe has occurred
+- •A clear description of the error you believe has occurred •Your duty station, department and occupation